Phabricator Project HistoryPhabricator Flavor Text (Phabricator Lore)

 But by early 2010, Diffcamp was in pretty bad shape.
 Two years of having random features grafted onto it without real direction had left it slow and difficult to use.
 Internal feedback on the tool was pretty negative, with a lot of complaints about performance and stability.
 The internal XTools team had made inroads at fixing these problems in late 2009, but they were stretched thin and the tool had become a sprawling landscape of architectural and implementation problems.

 I joined the new Dev Tools team around February 2010 and took over Diffcamp.
 I renamed it to Differential, moved it to a new Alite-based infrastructure with Javelin, and started making it somewhat less terrible.
-I eventually wrote Diffusion and build Herald to replace a very difficult-to-use predecessor.
+I eventually wrote Diffusion and built Herald to replace a very difficult-to-use predecessor.
 These tools were less negatively received than the older versions.
 By December 2010 I started open sourcing them; Haste became Celerity and Alite became Aphront.
-I wrote Maniphest to track open issues with the project in January or February and we open sourced Phabricator in late April, shortly after I left Facebook.
+I wrote Maniphest to track open issues with the project in January or February, left Facebook in April, and shortly after, we open sourced Phabricator.